 Researchers at Cornell University have some advice for the next time you need to convince anyone of anything: Don’t forget to bring a graph.

-A new study conducted by researchers Aner Tal and Brian Wansink found that people are more likely to believe whatever point you are trying make if the presentation has a graph in it, even if it’s information the audience already knows.
+conducted by researchers Aner Tal and Brian Wansink found that people are more likely to believe whatever point you are trying make if the presentation has a graph in it, even if it’s information the audience already knows.
 The study explains that:

 “If a claim ‘looks and smells’ scientific, a person may be inclined to believe it.
 In other words, communications may be made more convincing without any alteration in content, simply by virtue of being presented with elements associated with science.”